please check us out on facebook, instagram, and you tube

 virtual programs

-We are delighted now to have the video recording of The Song and Dance: Krenov’s American Dreams on our website and available for viewing.
-In this program, Krenov biographer Brendan Gaffney discusses the inspiration and circumstances that led James Krenov to Mendocino County over 40 years ago, and to the establishment of a fine woodworking program in Fort Bragg.
-To view it, find the link in the Video Archives section of our website under the Learn tab of our menu at the top of our home page.
+The Song and Dance: Krenov’s American Dreams.
+This features Krenov biographer Brendan Gaffney discussing the inspiration and circumstances that led James Krenov to Mendocino County, and to the establishment of a fine woodworking program in Fort Bragg.

 Greenfield Ranch, Easter 1977